devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

 In order to demonstrate your mastery of the concepts for this deliverable, complete the following.

 1. Alter the IAM policies, roles, and identity provider definitions necessary to secure access for backend deployment.
-1. Setting up ECR to host your backend Docker container.
+1. Set up ECR to host your backend Docker container.
-1. Setting up ECS to deploy your backend Docker container using Fargate.
+1. Set up ECS to deploy your backend Docker container using Fargate.
 1. Alter your GitHub Actions workflow to update ECR and ECS in order to deploy the backend service.
 1. Alter your DNS record in Route 53 to point to the application load balancer distribution.
 1. Modify and deploy your frontend so that it calls your backend service.